knadh/xmlutils.py/README.md

 --output 	Output CSV file's filename*
 --tag 		The tag of the node that represents a single record (Eg: item, record)* --delimiter 	Delimiter for seperating items in a row.
-Default is , (a comma followed by a space) --ignore 	A space separated list of element tags in the XML document to ignore.
+Default is , (a comma followed by a space) --ignore 	A space separated list of element tags in the XML document to ignore --noheader 	Exclude CSV fields header (first line).
+Off by default --encoding 	Character encoding of the document.
---header 	Whether to print the CSV header (list of fields) in the first line; 1=yes, 0=no. Default is 1.
---encoding 	Character encoding of the document.
 Default is utf-8 --limit 	Limit the number of records to be processed from the document to a particular number.
 Default is no limit (-1) --buffer 	The number of records to be kept in memory before it is written to the output CSV file.
 Helps reduce the number of disk writes.
-Default is 1000.
+Default is 1000
 ```

 ##xml2sql